tshepang/blog-movies/content/movies/Atonement (2007).rst

-Superb performance by all 3 people playing the writer girl, my favorite being the youngest, which happens to be among the best child performances I've ever seen.
+Superb performances by all 3 people playing the writer girl, my favorite being the youngest, which happens to be among the best child performances I've ever seen.
 One other nice performance is the young girl who eventually gets raped.
 I like the rather lame use of